apryor6/flask_accepts/README.md

     app.run(debug=True)
 ```

+#### Marshmallow validators

+You can provide any of the built-in validators to Marshmallow schemas.
+See [here](https://github.com/apryor6/flask_accepts/blob/master/examples/marshmallow_validator_example.py) for an example of using schemas + validators inside of flask_accepts.

 ## Automatic Swagger documentation

 The `accepts` decorator will automatically enable Swagger by internally adding the `@api.expects` decorator.
 If you have provided positional arguments to `accepts`, this involves generating the corresponding `api.parser()` (which is a `reqparse.RequestParser` that includes the Swagger context).
 If you provide a Marshmallow Schema, an equivalent `api.model` is generated and passed to `@api.expect`.
 These two can be mixed-and-matched, and the documentation will update accordingly.